 In addition to these penalties, a Texas DWI conviction can lead to a permanent criminal record.
 Having a drunk driving offense on your record can make it difficult to get or keep a job, find housing, apply for higher education, and take advantage of other opportunities in life.

 Unfortunately, there is no such thing as a “lookback period” in Texas.
 This means a previous DWI conviction will always be considered in the event of a new DWI charge, whether the new offense occurs five or ten years after the last one.

 Additionally, a DWI conviction cannot be expunged in this state.
 This means your DWI conviction will follow you for the rest of your life.
 That is why having an experienced Fort Worth DWI attorney on your side can make a significant difference.
 Your Fort Worth DWI lawyer can keep that permanent mark off your record and help you obtain the best possible outcome in your case.

-Facing DWI charges?
+Facing DWI charges in Texas?
 Contact our firm today at (817) 435-4970 to request a complimentary initial consultation.